 - We are open late, 7 days a week.
 You can find the hours for a clinic nearest you on our locations page.

 - Please anticipate a wait.
 You can pre-register online and wait from home.

 - Online registration calculates estimated wait times.
 Once you receive a text signaling for you to head to the clinic, there will likely be an additional wait time.

 - We ask that you register online at a MainStreet clinic to get your Covid-19 vaccination.
 Once you’ve pre-registered, we can confirm that space is available to administer your vaccine.

 - You can register online at any of our clinics by clicking here.
 Please select Initial COVID Vaccination as the reason for your visit.

 What vaccination do we offer?

-Some MainStreet clinics offer the Moderna COVID-19 vaccine while others offer the Johnson & Johnson vaccine.
+Most MainStreet clinics offer the Moderna COVID-19 vaccine while some offer the Johnson & Johnson vaccine.
 The Moderna COVID-19 vaccination requires two doses.
 In other words, if you receive the Moderna vaccine you will need to return to the clinic 28 days later to receive a second dose.
+For more information regarding the Moderna vaccine, please see this FDA Fact Sheet.

 How much does the COVID-19 vaccine cost?